-77. Business as usual approaches are not protecting the right to food and water for a growing population or safeguarding the environment to sustain and secure the provision of these resources.
-Hunger and food security are falling behind even as direct GHG emissions from agriculture are projected to increase by 6% during the next decade.
-And access to clean water and water management are at risk as climate disasters increase and several regions face severe water scarcity.
+- 77. Business-as-usual approaches are neither protecting the right to food and water for a growing population nor safeguarding the environment to sustain and secure the provision of these resources.
+Hunger and food security are falling behind, even as direct greenhouse gas emissions from agriculture are projected to increase by 6 per cent during the next decade.
+21 Furthermore, access to clean water and water management are at risk as climate disasters increase and several regions face severe water scarcity.
 Low access to sanitation and hygiene remains a major and urgent challenge with devastating impacts on health, human dignity and the situation of women and girls.
-Rapid urbanization intensifies these challenges but introduces opportunities to build cities in a more resilient, cost-efficient and inclusive
+Rapid urbanization intensifies these challenges but introduces opportunities to build cities in a more resilient, cost-efficient and inclusive manner.

-- manner.
 The nexus of food, water, sanitation and environment sustainability must factor into development pathways in a holistic and coherent manner, with adequate human, technological and financial resources. - 78.
-Following the 2021 Food Systems Summit, 117 countries have developed national food system transformation pathways-some have started implementing their pathways while others need technical and financial assistance to move forward.
-System complexities are being built into emerging initiatives using data from both socioeconomic models and biophysical models.
-The UN Water Conference in March 2023 mobilized new commitments to solve the water and sanitation crisis, with the potential to generate dividends across the SDGs.
-For every dollar invested in water and sanitation, there is a USD 4.30 return in reduced health care costs for individuals and society.
+Since the 2021 Food Systems Summit, 117 countries have developed national food system transformation pathways some having already started to implement their pathways while others need technical and financial assistance to move forward.
+System complexities are being built into emerging initiatives using data from socioeconomic models and biophysical models.
+The United Nations Water Conference, held in March 2023, mobilized new commitments to solve the water and sanitation crisis, with the potential to generate dividends across the Sustainable